ZhenyaKh/coco-beholder/README.md

 perform periodical **live testing** of the scheme and the results will be publicly archived on Pantheon [site](https://pantheon.stanford.edu/summary/).

-You can also add a scheme locally.
-The process is still quite similar:
+You can also add a scheme locally, e.g., to test it with CoCo-Beholder:

 * E.g. for TCP CDG, first, check if the module is present in your kernel: